UnnaturalProducts/msds-scraper/README.md

 ## Linux Usage

+On macOS this is simplified by the fact that the Google Drive client is available and you can do the same steps but skip all the rclone details.

 This tool works cross platform.
 Running the CLI has the advantage of using the Google Drive client to sync.
 On Linux a couple extra steps can be taken to make usage easier.